-Transfer Restrictions Shares held by Shareholders may be transferred only under certain limited circumstances, with the written consent of the Board of Trustees or its delegate (which may be withheld in its sole discretion and is granted, if at all, only under extenuating circumstances).
+- Transfer Restrictions Shares held by Shareholders may be transferred only under certain limited circumstances, with the written consent of the Board of Trustees or its delegate (which may be withheld in its sole discretion and is granted, if at all, only under extenuating circumstances).
 A Shareholder who transfers Shares may be charged reasonable expenses, including attorneys' and accountants' fees, incurred by the Fund in connection with the transfer.
-(See "Redemptions, Repurchases of Shares and Transfers-Transfers of Shares.")

-Redemptions and Shares are not redeemable and a Shareholder has no right to require the Fund Repurchases of Shares to redeem its Shares.
-The Fund will from time to time offer to repurchase by the Fund Shares pursuant to written tenders by Shareholders.
+(See "Redemptions, Repurchases of Shares and Transfers-Transfers of Shares.") - Redemptions and Repurchases of SharesShares are not redeemable and a Shareholder has no right to require the Fund to redeem its Shares.
+The Fund will from time to time offer to repurchase Shares pursuant to written tenders by Shareholders.
 Repurchase offers will be made at such times and on such terms as may be determined by the Board of Trustees, in its sole discretion.
 In determining whether the Fund should offer to repurchase Shares from Shareholders, the Board of Trustees will consider the recommendation of the Adviser.
 The Adviser expects that generally it will recommend to the Board of Trustees that the Fund offer to repurchase Shares from Shareholders four times each year, effective as of the last day of each calendar quarter.
 The Board of Trustees will also consider the following factors, among others, in making this determination: (i) whether any Shareholders have requested that the Fund repurchase their Shares; (ii) the liquidity of the Fund's assets; (iii) the investment plans and working capital requirements of the Fund; (iv) the relative economies of scale with respect to the size of the Fund; (v) the history of the Fund in repurchasing Shares; and (vi) the economic condition of the securities markets.
-(See "Redemptions, Repurchases of Shares and Transfers-No Right of Redemption" and "-Repurchases of Shares.")
+(See "Redemptions, Repurchases of Shares.")